War crimes in occupied Poland during World War II: Cultural and economic destruction of Kresy

 The invading Soviets set out to remove Polish cultural influences from the land under concocted premises of class struggle and dismantle the former Polish system of administration.
 All Polish nationals in occupied territories were declared to be citizens of the Soviet Union starting on 29 November 1939.
 Many Polish social activists and community leaders were eliminated through judicial murder, the unjustified use of capital punishment.
 Captured Poles were transported to Soviet Ukraine where most of them were executed in the dungeons of the NKVD in Kharkiv, the second largest city in Ukraine.

 Religious education was forbidden.
 Schools were forced to serve as tools of communist indoctrination.
 Monuments were destroyed (for example, in Wołczyn, the remains of King Stanisław August Poniatowski were ditched), street names changed, bookshops closed, libraries burned and publishers shut down.
 Collections from Tarnopol, Stanisławów and Sokal were transported to Russian archives.
 Taxes were raised and religious institutions were forced to close.
 The Soviets replaced the zloty with the rouble, but gave them blatantly absurd equal value.
 Businesses were mandated to stay open and sell at pre-war prices, hence allowing Soviet soldiers to buy goods with roubles.
 Entire hospitals, schools and factories were moved to the USSR.
 Soviet censorship was strictly enforced.
 Even the ringing of church bells was banned.

 Ethnic tensions

-The Polish territories were split between the Ukrainian and Belorussian SSRs with Ukrainian and Belarusian declared as the official languages in local usage, respectively.
+The Polish territories were split between the Ukrainian and Byelorussian SSRs with Ukrainian and Belarusian declared as the official languages in local usage, respectively.
 Some Polish citizens of various ethnic backgrounds (i.e. Belarusians and some Jews) welcomed the Soviet invasion in the hope of gaining political concessions and actively cooperated with the Soviets.
 This resulted in retaliatory actions following Operation Barbarossa, including the Jedwabne pogrom (or Jedwabne massacre) of Jewish people living in and near the town of Jedwabne in Bezirk Bialystok, that took place in July 1941.
 The official investigation of the Polish Institute of National Remembrance confirmed that the crime was "committed directly by Poles, but inspired by the Germans".